InspectProInspectPro

 Findings should be categorised by severity.
 In New Zealand, inspectors commonly use categories aligned with NZS 4306:

-• Significant defects — issues that may affect the structural integrity, weathertightness, or safety of the building
+• Significant defects — issues affecting structural integrity, weathertightness, or safety

 • Major defects — defects requiring substantial repair or further investigation